neo4j-product-examples/graphrag-package-1.8-examples/README.md

 **What it does:**
 - Analyzes medical reports to automatically generate an appropriate schema
 - Saves the generated schema to `medical-report-schema.json`
-- Can be used as input for other knowledge graph creation methods
+- The schema is loaded from JSON and used to create a knowledge graph

 ## Project Structure